-This course provides you with an introduction to the various philosophies, roles and functions of management.
-In addition it will cover on going changes in business that have a direct effect on the role of management.
+Students are introduced to the various philosophies, roles and functions of management.
+In addition, changes in business that have a direct effect on the role of management are discussed.

 Course Description Legend

 P = Prerequisite; C = Concurrent prerequisite; CO= Corequisite

 Information contained in College documents respecting programs is correct at the time of publication.
 Academic content of programs and courses is revised on an ongoing basis to ensure relevance to changing educational objectives and employment market needs.
 The college reserves the right to add or delete programs, options, courses, timetables or campus locations subject to sufficient enrolment, and the availability of courses.